mleoking/PhET/trunk/cmalley/README.txt

+This is Chris Malley's personal development project.
+This project contains:
-This directory contains files that are specific to Chris Malley's development enviroment.
+- misc files that are specific to Eclipse
-For example, the .jardesc files are JAR descriptions used by the eclipse IDE to generate JAR files.
+- misc Java utilities, examples and test programs
+- misc documentation
+- misc 3rd party libraries